damndanielcode/flask_webapp/README.md

 This infrastructure uses the following mechanisms to secure the PostgreSQL database:

 * Azure Firewall: The database is accessible only from other Azure IPs, not from public IPs.
 (Note that includes other customers using Azure).
-* Admin Username: Randomly generated and stored in Key Vault.
+* Admin Username: A unique string generated based on the resource name (not random, but not a standard name, either).
-* Admin Password: Randomly generated and stored in Key Vault.
+* Admin Password: Randomly generated and updated on each deploy.
 * PostgreSQL Version: Latest available on Azure, version 14, which includes security improvements.

-⚠️ For even more security, consider using an Azure Virtual Network to connect the Web App to the Database.
+⚠️ For even more security, consider using a Key Vault to store your database username and password plus an Azure Virtual Network to connect the Web App to the Database.

 ## Costs